 Visit One of Dublin’s National Museums

 Dublin’s national museums are free of charge and an excellent way to spend a rainy afternoon except for Mondays when they are closed.
-Whether you are interested in stuffed animals, French Impressionists or Irish art, Dublin has a museum to satisfy your curiosity.
+Whether you are interested in stuffed animals, French Impressionists, or Irish art, Dublin has a museum to satisfy your curiosity.

 National Museum, Kildare Street, Gold objects from the Bronze and Iron Age (a bit of a contradiction, but the objects are real gold).

-Hugh Lane Municipal Gallery of Modern Art, Parnell Square, French impressionists and 20th century Irish Art.
+Hugh Lane Municipal Gallery of Modern Art, Parnell Square, French impressionists, and 20th-century Irish Art.

-National Gallery, Merrion Square West, Irish art and every major school of European painting.
+National Gallery, Merrion Square West, Irish art, and every major school of European painting.

 Pack your bags and don’t forget to pack some inexpensive instant meals to tide you over.
-Keep these 7 tips with you, head out to Dublin on Ryanair, and, most important, enjoy Dublin on a budget.
+Keep these 7 tips with you, head out to Dublin on Ryanair, and, most importantly, enjoy Dublin on a budget.